cosmos72/lee-stmx/README.md

 Lee-STMX is a porting of [Lee-TM](http://apt.cs.man.ac.uk/projects/TM/LeeBenchmark/) to STMX.
 It is a non-trivial benchmark suite for transactional memory developed in 2007 by the University of Manchester (UK), then ported to STMX by the STMX author.
+It aims at implementing a realistic workload, with longer transactions than what found in common "artificial" micro-benchmarks.

 Status
 ------